madyankin/postcss-modules/README.md

 [postcss]: https://github.com/postcss/postcss
 [css modules]: https://github.com/css-modules/css-modules

+## Support the developer

+I maintain the plugin in my free time, so I don't receive any payment for this work.
+To have better docs, new features and integrations with frameworks, you can [support me on Patreon](https://www.patreon.com/bePatron?u=25976212).

-What is this?
+## What is this?

 For example, you have the following CSS:

 ```css
 /* styles.css */